Lay3rLabs/TrustGraph/PLAN.md

 - [ ] No IWavsTrigger2

 #### Project organization (contracts)
-Let's reorganize our src/contracts folder as we've added new contracts.
+Let's reorganize our src/contracts folder as we've added many contracts.

 Let's make a new `eas` folder and move in the following contracts:
 - Attester.sol
 - EASIndexerResolver.sol
 - OffchainAttestationVerifier.sol
 - SchemaRegistrar.sol

+Let's make a new `governance` folder and move in the following contracts:
+- Governor.sol
+- VotingPower.sol

 Let's make a new `rewards` folder and move in the following contracts:
 - RewardDistributor.sol